 This event is the Immaculate Conception of the Blessed Virgin Mary.
-Not to be confused with another mysterious and miraculous event, the virgin birth of the Lord Jesus, the Immaculate Conception is about how God acted in an extraordinary way in the life of the Blessed Virgin Mary, so that from even the first moment of her own conception, she was rescued from the power of original sin” (Pius IX, quoted in CCC 491).
+Not to be confused with another mysterious and miraculous event, the virgin birth of the Lord Jesus, the Immaculate Conception is about how God acted in an extraordinary way in the life of the Blessed Virgin Mary, so that from even the first moment of her conception, she was “preserved immune from all stain of original sin” (Pius IX, quoted in CCC 491).

 Original sin is a fact of our existence, a sad fact, that characterizes the human condition.
-It darkens our intellect, distorts our imagination, and positions our will so as to be susceptible to sin.
-We are born this way and cannot of our own efforts remedy this situation.
-Because of original sin, the inclination towards sin is a part of who we are from the very beginning—from the first moment of our own conception.
-This inclination towards sin effects us physically, emotionally, psychologically, intellectually.
+It darkens our intellect, distorts our imagination, and weakens our will so as to be more susceptible to sin.
+We are conceived in original sin and cannot of our own efforts remedy this situation.
+We live with this inclination toward sin that effects us physically, emotionally, psychologically, intellectually.
 For this reason, original sin is referred to as a condition of human existence.

-Sin is our refusal of God and our refusals of God, are manifested in the ease at which we prove ourselves to be unwilling to love.
-It is in our refusals to love that we see the great indicator of original sin as an oppressive and terrible condition.
+Sin is our refusal of God, and our refusals of God are manifested in the ease with which we prove ourselves to be unwilling to love.
+It is in our refusals to love that we see the great indicator of the consequences of original sin as an oppressive and terrible condition.

 The Immaculate Conception of the Blessed Virgin Mary is part of God’s plan.
 Christ, who receives his human flesh from his mother, receives this flesh from a person who, by a singular gift from God, herself comes into this world without original sin.

-The Mother of God was an Immaculate Conception in a sin-filled world.
-Those whom she loved suffered from the effects of original sin and her exemption would not have made her cold and aloof, but would have quickened her to life with a deep compassion that would have cut into her heart.
+The Immaculate Conception of the Mother of God took place in a sin-filled world.
+Her freedom from sin would not have made her cold and aloof but would have quickened her to life with a deep compassion that would have cut into her heart.

 She would have been to this world a sign of contradiction, a stranger, someone who would have always been on the peripheries, deeply in love, but beset with grief at how much God’s love is refused in a fallen world.

-Whatever we feel at the effects of the world’s refusal to love, would have been intensified for Christ’s mother.
-She would know, better than us, humanity’s desperate need for a Savior and the consequences of our refusals of God would have been overwhelming, if not for the grace that she received in her relationship with her Divine Son.
+Whatever we feel of the effects of the world’s refusal to love would have been intensified for Christ’s mother.
+She would know, better than us, humanity’s desperate need for a savior, and the consequences of our refusals of God would have been overwhelming if not for the grace that she received in her relationship with her divine Son.